-177. .
-My response does not need additional explanation 178 .
-Ned more info 179 180 181 182 - 183 .
-No 185 No because government should not decide everything. no explanation is necessary. .
-No They should be permitted in Farmlands and barns to allow advertisement 189 No- Weddings in beautiful and unique locations encourage 100 people to return, vacation or even move to those locations .
+- 177. My response does not need additional explanation - 178.
+Ned more info - 179.
+No - 180.
+No - 181. no - 182.
+No - 183. no - 184.
+No - 185.
+No - 186.
+No because government should not decide everything. - 187. no explanation is necessary. - 188.
+No They should be permitted in Farmlands and barns to allow advertisement - 189.
+No- Weddings in beautiful and unique locations encourage people to return, vacation or even move to those locations - 190.
 No weddings.
-It will disturb the land with cars and parking, deliveries, etc. 191 .
-No, but conversions to wedding venues must be well controlled to protect primary farming interests.
-192 .
-No, if there is adequate parking for the wedding venue and it is an accessory to the farming and the venue is on an acre or 102 less that revenue could help preserve the farmland.
-195 .
-No, if wedding facilities and use is an accessory to farming, what makes it different than other uses that qualify?
-10/ .
-No, weddings should be allowed as a sphere of revenue; 1 194. believe weddings should be allowed as a sphere of revenue, i 195 .
-No, weddings should be allowed as a temporary use that may 155 provide extra income to farm owners 196 .
-No. .
-No. No. I think these events should bring good economic success to the county.
-Visitors will spend at local businesses.
-199 No. An existing barn or outdoor area should be an acceptable place to have a wedding.
+It will disturb the land with cars and parking, deliveries, etc. - 191.
+No, but conversions to wedding venues must be well controlled to protect primary farming interests. - 192.
+No, if there is adequate parking for the wedding venue and it is an accessory to the farming and the venue is on an acre or less that revenue could help preserve the farmland. - 193.
+No, if wedding facilities and use is an accessory to farming, what makes it different than other uses that qualify? - 194.
+No, weddings should be allowed as a sphere of revenue; I believe weddings should be allowed - 195.
+No, weddings should be allowed as a temporary use that may provide extra income to farm owners - 196.
+No. - 197.
+No. - 198.
+No. I think these events should bring good economic success to the county.
+Visitors will spend at local businesses. - 199.
+No. An existing barn or outdoor area should be an acceptable place to have a wedding.
 If necessary, limit the total number of events or the total number of guests per year.
-Farmland owners should be allowed to use their land and buildings as they see fit, so long as it doesn't permanently damage/impact 200 the farmland. . no. Farms are not party places!
-201 No. I believe this to be a reasonable activity (seeking a wedding in a rural setting) and find it difficult to see downsides as long as regulations exist regarding bathroom facilities to ensure that existing systems are not overwhelmed (such as requiring a certain density of porta potties).
-202 .
-No. Does not promote farming per say in our community. .
+Farmland owners should be allowed to use their land and buildings as they see fit, so long as it doesn't permanently damage/impact the farmland. - 200. no. Farms are not party places! - 201.
+No. I believe this to be a reasonable activity (seeking a wedding in a rural setting) and find it difficult to see downsides as long as regulations exist regarding bathroom facilities to ensure that existing systems are not overwhelmed (such as requiring a certain density of porta potties). - 202.
+No. Does not promote farming per say in our community. - 203.
 No. I believe existing structures should be allowed to host events like weddings.
-However, I don't think that any new construction should take place on these lands for wedding venues with the exception of replacing/refurbishing existing structures.
-204 .
-No. It's not my decision to make where families want to get married.
-205. .
-No. The revenue would help farmers and surrounding 200 communities.
-206 . no. too restrictive and perhaps unfair to farmers when extra income would be welcome 207 .
-No. Weddings are a short term yet high revenue source of 207 income.
-208 .
+However, I don't think that any new construction should take place on these lands for wedding venues with the exception of replacing/refurbishing existing structures. - 204.
+No. It's not my decision to make where families want to get married. - No. The revenue would help farmers and surrounding communities. - 206. no. too restrictive and perhaps unfair to farmers when extra income would be welcome - No. Weddings are a short term yet high revenue source of income. - 208.
 No. You do not have to build schools or infrastructure for weddings.
-They make Skagit County a memorable place.
-209 .
-Nothing at this time .
-Number of people and timing of events can be controlled. .
-OK at the existing rural event locations, but adding more doesn't seem necessary 212 .
+They make Skagit County a memorable place. - 209.
+Nothing at this time - 210.
+Number of people and timing of events can be controlled. - 211.
+OK at the existing rural event locations, but adding more doesn't seem necessary - 212.
 Old barns converted to wedding venues is genius.
-It not only preserves the building, it enhances the appearance and allows for the history of the building and farm to stay alive.
-213 .
-Once the wedding venue is established, it becomes the main 1 focus of the owner, and any agricultural use is minimized.
+It not only preserves the building, it enhances the appearance and allows for the history of the building and farm to stay alive. - 213.
+Once the wedding venue is established, it becomes the main focus of the owner, and any agricultural use is minimized.
 There are plenty of other places in the county to locate